 - Our Take On Omega Auto Care: 4.0 Stars

 What Is Omega Auto Care?

 Omega Auto Care is a vehicle service contract provider based out of Florida.
 The company has been in business for almost 20 years, although it has only been accredited by the Better Business Bureau (BBB) since 2017.
 Its website is easy to navigate and has a helpful interactive table that compares what each plan covers.

-Despite that, Omega Auto Care is a decent option that can work for many people.
+Despite that, Omega Auto Care is a decent option that can work for many drivers.
 The company reimburses the driver or pays for covered repairs directly, and it only requires a small down payment (under $50) to begin coverage.
 Contracts also have a typical 30-day or 1,000-mile waiting period before coverage begins.
-That’s to prevent people from purchasing a plan when they know they have an expensive repair to pay for.
+That’s to prevent people from purchasing a plan for vehicles with preexisting conditions.